 Appendix No Title

 1 Treasury Management Strategy

 2 Capital Strategy

 3 Corporate Investment Strategy

+on to a material section below.
 Background Papers (These are unpublished works which have been relied on to a material extent when preparing the report.
 They must be listed in the section below.
 If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provide copies of the background papers)

 Report Author Contact Number

-Head of Finance Principal Accour e and Resources ntant 01246 242458 01246 242459
+Head of Finance and Resources Principal Accountant 01246 242458 01246 242459